 You can have any Toyota Venza, so long as it’s a hybrid Venza.
 Yes, Toyota is going all-in with it’s fuel-sipping tech here, not even offering the option of a straight gasoline drivetrain.

 Luckily it’s a good example of the breed.
 The 2.5-liter engine is the same as the one in the RAV4.
-So are the two electric motors, the on-demand electric all-wheel drive, and the continuously-variable transmission.
+So are the three electric motors, the on-demand electric all-wheel drive, and the continuously-variable transmission.
 Ditto the 219 combined system horsepower.
 The Venza uses a lithium-ion battery to power its hybrid gubbins, however.

 Toyota Venza Features and Pricing